section-engineering-education/engineering-education/content/articles/how-to-ground-truth-label-your-datasets/index.md

 ![new window](/engineering-education/how-to-ground-truth-label-your-datasets/ground4.png)

-Now let's begin with that of `vehicle` then click `ok`.
+Now, let us begin with that of `vehicle` then click `ok`.
 Note that you can label your data before defining the ROI.

 Also, this app has a workspace shown below where all your label is stored, and you can see them.

 ![workspace](/engineering-education/how-to-ground-truth-label-your-datasets/ground5.png)

 After completing this, label the vehicle with the bounding box.
-To label the data, with the bounding box around them, click on the label at the top of the workspace.
+To label the data with the bounding box around them, click on the label at the top of the workspace.

 ![vehicles labelled](/engineering-education/how-to-ground-truth-label-your-datasets/ground6.png)

 Let us label the sub-labels.
 Sub-labels are parts that are associated with a parent label.
 For example, we can have vehicle number plates or even wheels as the sub-labels.
 Let's, for example, name our vehicles `tarlight`.
 To label, the sub-labels, click on the `sub-labels` right next to the `label` button and then label them on your input using bounding boxes.

 You can have as many bounding boxes as you want.
 If you click on the`sub-label` button, a new window like that of labeling prompts the user to input the name of the sub-labels.

 To make the labels on the input image, you have to select the bounding box of the parent label, and then you make your label inside the bounding box of this main bounding box.
-If you don't select the parent label first, you won't be able to make your sub-labels.
+If you do not select the parent label first, you will not be able to make your sub-labels.

 From the definition, sub-labels are parts of the parent data or ROI.